let's talk

 Let’s look at the details.

-To answer how long does it take to design a website in a detailed way require understanding of business logic
+How long does it take to design a website in a detailed way require understanding of business logic

 • Project manager